andrewskyboss/milestone-project-02/README.md

 #### Future Features

 Features to be implemented in the future:
-- Add more design elements
+- Add more destinations on the map
+- Add Image on the Country info window
+- Add search functionality
+- Add Flight booking functionality
-- Add interactivity possibility
+- Add atraction search functionality
-- Testimonials section or page
 - More High quality images
-- Add coding portfolio (examples)

 ## Technologies Used